 On December 12, 2016 the last “high-floor” bus performed its final regularly scheduled trip.
 This meant that the fleet is now 100% exclusively easy access “low-floor” buses, including 12.2m (40-ft.) standard sized and 18.3m (60-ft.) articulating buses.

 A reloadable electronic fare card called “peggo” featuring an embedded microchip that communicates with the on-board farebox was introduced as a new fare payment system.

 Development of the City’s rapid transit network continued to progress with the announcement of a functional study to examine possible routes for a rapid transit corridor connecting east Winnipeg with the downtown.
 Work on the study will be undertaken throughout 2017, with an anticipated completion date of Spring 2018.

-The phase two extension of the Rapid Transit busway toward the University of Manitoba is expected to be completed by late 2019 and will feature seven additional stations along with Park & Ride and TOD or transit-oriented developments.
-The full 11 kilometer Transitway is expected to open in the Spring of 2020.
+The phase two extension of the Rapid Transit busway toward the University of Manitoba was completed by late 2019 and opened on April 12, 2020.
+The full 11 kilometer Transitway features seven additional stations along with Park & Ride and TOD or transit-oriented developments.

 MANITOBA TRANSIT HERITAGE ASSOCIATION